of encouragement>>unholy alliances

 them out for our best interest!

-of Israel, who was the son of King Ahab.
+with King Ahaziah of Israel, who was the son of King Ahab.
 King

 Ahaziah was wicked, just like his father, King Ahab.
 It was a business

 deal.
 They built a fleet of trading ships together.
 However, the

 (2 Chron.
 20:37b NIV)

-in his life.
+commendable things in his life.
 However, he also made serious mistakes.

 we come into covenant relationships with.
 We should choose a marriage

 partner who is a Christian, and at a similar spiritual level as

 with Christians who are sincerely following God.

-us!
+to bless us!
 All our major decisions we must put before God and

 seek His Counsel.
 Our obedience will spare us heartbreak and suffering.